igvteam/igv.js/docs/api.md

     genome          required*   genome identifier.
 Required if fastaURL is not specified. tracks          optional    array of track descriptors to be displayed initially locus           optional    initial genome location
+    flanking        optional    distance (in bp) to pad either side of gene when navigating

 ###General track options applicable ot all types